mwood23/pride-of-the-meadows/src/recipes/jalapeno-poppers.md

 ## Ingredients

-* One pack of Pride of the Meadows Jalapeno Peppers
+* One pack of Pride of the Meadows Jalapeño Peppers
-* Cream Cheese
+* Cream cheese
 * One pack of bacon
 * 1 teaspoon of smoked paprika
 * 1 teaspoon of Kosher salt